hansliss/parseSoapLog/README.md

 ```

 This will save individual "events" (grouped by the MessageId value found through XPath expression) in files prefixed by "event", using "foo" as a temp file.
-The temp file isn't removed by the program once it's done.